 Modified Benefits – Life Insurance

-Syracuse University Sponsored Basic Life Insurance
+Basic Life Insurance

-The University provides basic life insurance in the amount of $10,000, at no cost to you.
+The University provides basic life insurance of $10,000 at no cost to you.
 At age 65, the coverage reduces to $6,500.
-You may designate a beneficiary and update that designation at any time.

 Supplemental Life Insurance

-You may elect additional life insurance coverage in one of the following amounts: $10,000, $20,000, $40,000, $60,000, $80,000 or $100,000.
+You can purchase additional term life insurance in increments of $10,000, $20,000, $40,000, $60,000, $80,000 or $100,000.
 Amounts over $20,000 must be approved by MetLife.
-Complete the Statement of Health form and send it directly to MetLife for review.
+Complete the Statement of Health [PDF] form and send it directly to MetLife for review.
 Your coverage will become effective when Human Resources is notified of MetLife’s approval.

 Supplemental life insurance premiums are paid through after-tax payroll deduction.
 Rates for supplemental life insurance are based on your age, and your cost will be automatically adjusted to reflect changes as needed.